COVESA/cdsp/examples/knowledgelayer-hello-world/README.md

 ## Why?

 This repository demonstrates a simple "Hello World" application of the Knowledge Layer, whose joint development was [proposed](https://wiki.covesa.global/pages/viewpage.action?pageId=71074417) in the COVESA Data Architecture working group.
 Given the generic nature of the underlying architecture, this use case can serve as a starting point for implementing more complex scenarios across various domains.
 One major advantage is that the use case is built on logical [playground components](../../cdsp/README.md).
-These components can often be swapped out (based on availability of alternatives) without significantly impacting other components (sometimes even not at all, e.g., whether using [RealmDB](../../cdsp/information-layer/handlers/src/realmdb/README.md) or [IoTDB](../../cdsp/information-layer/handlers/src/iotdb/README.md), it does not affect the Knowledge Layer).
+These components can often be swapped out (based on availability of alternatives) without significantly impacting other components (sometimes even not at all, e.g., whether using [IoTDB](../../cdsp/information-layer/handlers/src/iotdb/README.md) or other database component, it does not affect the Knowledge Layer).

 ### Key Aspects Illustrated:
 - **Standardized Data Models:** Using models like [VSS](https://github.com/COVESA/vehicle_signal_specification/) and associated tools enables scalable, generic transformation of data into other formats, like graph data formats.